Spread the Word

-As market trends change and consumers shift more towards a paperless lifestyle, brands need to consider new Co-op programs as well as recalculate their marketing budget in order to provide local Co-op marketing funds.
+As market trends change and consumers shift more towards a paperless lifestyle, brands need to consider new Co-op programs as well as recalculate their marketing budget in order to provide digital local Co-op marketing funds.
 It’s time for a change in channel marketing program designs.
-In addition, to take advantage of digital channels, brands need to help local business by providing a more advanced form of digital marketing.
+In addition, to take advantage of digital channels, brands need to help local businesses by providing a more advanced form of digital marketing.

 Time for Co-op Campaigns to Meet Digital Campaigns

 Never in the history of channel marketing adhering to local markets has been as important as it is right now.
 The increasing use of mobile technology has highlighted the importance of meeting consumers at a local level during decision making.
 According to BIA Kelsey, local Co-op marketing funds saw a 5% increase from 2016 to 2017 and forecasts an average of 5% increase each year for the next 4 years.

 Brands are slowly seeing the effects of local and digital marketing and the importance of capitalizing on local marketing opportunities.